Skip to main content

 Mentions

 You can @sigilix Sigilix on any PR comment thread or inline review-comment thread.
-Sigilix replies as a regular GitHub comment.
+Sigilix replies as a regular GitHub comment, grounded in the repo and review history.
 Use mentions to:

 • Ask Sigilix to re-explain a finding